Morradoo railway station

-Morradoo railway station is located on the Stony Point line in Victoria, Australia.
-It serves the town of Crib Point, and it opened on 7 November 1960 as Rail Motor Stopping Place No. 15.
-It was renamed Morradoo in 1996.
+Morradoo railway station is a commuter railway station on the Stony Point line, part of the Melbourne railway network.
+It serves the town of Crib Point in Victoria, Australia.
+Morradoo is a ground level unstaffed station, featuring one side platform.
+It opened on 7 November 1960, with the current station provided in 1996.

+Initially opened as Rail Motor Stopping Place No. 15, the station was given its current name of Morradoo in 1996.

+History

 By November 1963, an 80 ft platform was provided at the stopping place.
-In December 1973, flashing light signals were provided at the Disney Road level crossing, located at the Up end of the station.
+In December 1973, flashing light signals were provided at the Disney Road level crossing, located at the up end of the station.

 On 22 June 1981, the passenger service between Frankston and Stony Point was withdrawn and replaced with a bus service, with the line between Long Island Junction and Stony Point also closing on the same day.
-On 16 September 1984, promotional trips for the reopening of the line began and, on 27 September of that year, the passenger service was reinstated.
+On 16 September 1984, promotional trips for the reopening of the line began and, on 27 September of that year, the rail passenger service was reinstated.

-In 1996, the platform was extended to 52 metres in length, and a new shelter was erected.
-This made the platform the second shortest with a regular service in Victoria (the shortest being at Leawarra, on the same line).
-In that year, the station was renamed as the result of a local competition, with the winning entry being Morradoo, suggested by Bree Saunders of Crib Point Primary School.
+In 1996, the platform was extended to 52 metres in length, and a new passenger shelter was erected.
+That made the platform the second-shortest with a regular service in Victoria (the shortest being at Leawarra, also on the same line).
+In that same year, the station was renamed as the result of a local competition, with the winning entry being Morradoo, suggested by Bree Saunders of Crib Point Primary School.
 Morradoo comes from an Indigenous word meaning "powder and shot", and was the original name for Crib Point.

 In 2011, boom barriers were provided at the Disney Road level crossing.

 Platforms and services

 Morradoo has one platform.
-It is serviced by Metro Trains' Stony Point line services.
+It is served by Stony Point line trains.